-Socializing at work helps build relationships and leads to higher job satisfaction.
-But what do you do when an overly chatty employee keeps coworkers from being productive?
+Socializing at work helps build relationships -- but what do you do when an overly chatty employee keeps coworkers from being productive?

 With an increase in open work environments, there are now fewer barriers between coworkers in today’s work spaces than those of just 10 years ago.
 Although these workplaces may be great for collaboration, they also have their negative downsides that often point to distractions.
 According to Mark Gorkin of Columbia, Md., here are several suggestions to help combat a productivity-killing chatterbox at work: